openeuler-mirror/stratovirt/docs/config_guidebook.md

 * id: unique device-id.
 * chardev: char device of virtio console device.

-For virtio-serial-pci, two more properties are required.
+For virtio-serial-pci, Four more properties are required.
 * bus: bus number of virtio console.
 * addr: including slot number and function number.
 The first number represents slot number of device and the second one represents function number of it.
+* multifunction: whether to open multi-function for device. (optional) If not set, default is false.
+* max_ports: max number of ports we can have for a virtio-serial device.
+Configuration range is [1, 31]. (optional) If not set, default is 31.

 ```shell
 # virtio mmio device